-Kilifi has a beautiful bay which is currently already used for water sports with a hotel anchorage.
+It has a beautiful bay which is currently already used for water sports with a hotel anchorage.
 The jetty also handles fish at approximately 260MT per year, with marina facilities for tourists.
 The area is naturally sheltered with a bridge of 17m vertical clearance.
-This site is ideally positioned to develop as a high end marina.
-KPA is planning to build a jetty for fish landing, a Luxury Marina buildings with toilets and washing area, a Harbor Master office, and 200 mooring points for the various types of vessels.
+This site is ideally positioned to develop as a high-end marina.
+KPA plans to build a jetty for fish landing, a Luxury Marina building, a Harbor Master office, and 200 mooring points for the various types of vessels.